shopsys/monorepo-tools/docs/introduction/basics-about-model-architecture.md

 Entities are inspired by Rich Domain Model.
 That means entity contains not only getters and setters, but also some use case methods with basic domain logic (e.g. `Product::changeVat()` sets vat and marks product for price recalculation).
 The entity cannot depend on any other class.

 Entities can be used by all layers of the model and even outside of model (eg. controller or templates).

+You'll find more about our entities specialities in a [detailed article](entities.md).

 ### Example
 ```php